JamesClonk/JamesClonk.github.io/content/posts/wireguard-on-kubernetes.md

 So at this point you might wonder why doing all of this in the first place, why would you run your own VPN server and DNS ad-blocker on the internet?
 Why connect to it with your phone?

-There are various reasons for running this on my Kubernetes cluster (besides it being a fun project to thinker with), but the two most important one are these:
+There are various reasons for running this on my Kubernetes cluster (besides it being a fun project to thinker with), but the most important ones are these:
 - Secure network traffic in "foreign" networks, wifi, etc. for your phone
   - All traffic will go through the VPN connection and exit on your "trusted" Kubernetes cluster, instead of being at the mercy of whatever hotel or office Wi-Fi you are currently using with your phone for example.
 - System-wide ad-blocking via DNS on Android!
   - Having a DNS server that does ad-blocking being used as the sole DNS for the VPN connection means that you automatically get a system-wide ad-blocker for your Android phone.
 No more pesky ads in the browser or even within any apps themselves!
+- The DNS server is cluster-internal
+  - Since the DNS server is only exposed via its clusterIP that means it is not accessible to the outside world.
+No one can reach and abuse our DNS server.
+We are able to connect to the DNS from our WireGuard endpoint as that is running in a container inside the cluster, but no one else can!

 Let's get started on preparing a client configuration file for your phone: